 Taylor Swift swapped out her guitar for a pen as she wrote an op-ed in the Wall Street Journal talking about the music industry, including how autographs are “becoming obsolete.”

 In the WSJ opinion piece, Swift writes that the music industry is constantly changing and while fewer albums are being sold, she still sees the situation optimistically.

-She notes that while "piracy, file sharing and streaming have shrunk" album sales, Swift doesn't believe that artists should be moving to give them away for free in order to draw in fans.
-"Music is art, and art is important and rare.
+She notes that while “piracy, file sharing and streaming have shrunk” album sales, Swift doesn’t believe that artists should be giving them away for free.
+“Music is art, and art is important and rare.
 Important, rare things are valuable.
-Valuable things should be paid for."
+Valuable things should be paid for.”

-The "Red" singer noted that people are now purchasing albums that resonate strongly within them, and that should cause musicians to work harder in order to have an album that someone should want to purchase, one that breaks "through on an emotional level and end[s] up in people's lives forever."
+The “Red” singer noted that people are now purchasing albums that resonate with them, and that should cause musicians to work harder in order to have an album that someone should want to purchase, one that breaks “through on an emotional level and end[s] up in people’s lives forever.”

 Something she predicted would likely never change is the obsession people have with celebrities and all facets of their lives, whether it is public or private.